Cambridge District Scout Archive

 Folding knives kept in place by a sprung bar go by many names.
 The three names above all carry for me different associations.

 - A penknife has its roots in a small and very sharp knife for trimming quills to make nibs.
-From experience they need to be thin and sharp without a great deal of flex.
-The Swiss Army multi bladed ‘penknives’ fit into this continuum in that they have small blades, limited in length by law and made possible by technology.
-They fall outside my archaic image of a penknife by being bulky with extras – they would not slip into a waistcoat pocket.
+From experience to cut a quill they need to be thin and sharp without a great deal of flex.
+The Swiss Army multi bladed ‘penknives’ fit into this continuum in that they have small blades, limited in length to be a legal ‘everyday carry’ and made possible by technology.
+Swiss Army knives fall outside my archaic image of a penknife by being bulky with extras – they would not slip into a waistcoat pocket.
 They are a modern form.

 - A jack knife I associate with the military, in particular army use.
+The blade is a multi purpose tool, but not a weapon.
 It has a blade, a marlin spike, but is without any other modification other that the addition of a tin opener.
 The marlin spike is often referred to in working wire cables.

 - The clasp knife, like the jack knife, conveys to me a robust tool.
 They are fit for repeated heavy tasks.